cocos/cocos-docs/en/extension/scene-script.md

 So that you can get in the expansion package to the scene of the `Canvas` root node how many child nodes, of course, can also be used to scene nodes for more inquiries and operations.

 When calling a message, `callSceneScript` accepts the same parameter input as the other IPC message sending interface, or you can specify more pass and timeout times.
-For more information, see [IPC Workflow] (ipc-workflow.md).
+For more information, see [IPC Workflow](ipc-workflow.md).

 ## Reference modules and plugin scripts in scene scripts